JohannaSnow/JS-OO-practice/ReadMe.md

 Didn't Get To / Would Add:
 ==================================================================================================================================
+JSON files fully working in my Guest and Hotel classes.
+I feel as though I am close, but not quite there yet.
+I will continue researching and trying to implement it on my own.
+I think with a little more research, I'll get there.

 Didn't get to Unit Testing using Mocha/Chai; would eventually want to do that since unit tests makes it easier and safer to modify the code because the tests document and protect the intended behavior and will instantly catch any regressions.
 Mostly it can save time and money in the end.

 Would Add: